TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

 #### Defining Properties

 You can define certain properties of binding instances.
-`type` is a build-in property and you should define the type of field and variable declarations.
+`type` is a built-in property and you should define the type of field and variable declarations.
 You can do so in a special `defines` clause:

     ...: defines Field f of type t